Skip to main content

 https://api.agentmark.co

-• Both surfaces: /v1/config, /v1/traces (ingest + read), /v1/sessions, /v1/spans, /v1/scores (full CRUD + batch), /v1/datasets, /v1/experiments, /v1/templates, /v1/capabilities, /v1/pricing.
+• Both surfaces: /v1/config, /v1/traces (ingest + read), /v1/sessions, /v1/spans, /v1/scores (full CRUD + batch), /v1/datasets, /v1/experiments, /v1/templates, /v1/capabilities, /v1/pricing, /v1/filter-schema, and the root /health liveness check.

-• Cloud-only (local returns 404 or a 501 not_available_locally stub): /v1/metrics, /v1/scores/aggregations, /v1/traces/export, annotation queues (/v1/annotation-queues/*), and the health endpoints (/health, /v1/health/*).
+• Cloud-only (local returns 404 or a 501 not_available_locally stub): /v1/metrics, /v1/scores/aggregations, the structured-search endpoints (/v1/traces/search, /v1/spans/search, /v1/scores/search), annotation queues (/v1/annotation-queues/*), and the dependency health endpoints (/v1/health/*).

-• Deprecated: /v1/runs/{runId}/traces still works on local for backwards compatibility with older SDK versions, but new code should use /v1/traces?dataset_run_id={runId} — both paths hit the same ClickHouse predicate.
+• Deprecated: /v1/runs/{runId}/traces still works on local for backwards compatibility with older SDK versions, but new code should use /v1/traces?dataset_run_id={runId}.
+Both paths resolve to the same query.
 The Cloud endpoint has always returned 501.

 Available endpoints

+The generated pages in this sidebar, built from the OpenAPI spec, are the authoritative per-endpoint reference for parameters, schemas, and responses; this table is a map.
 The Where column shows which environments implement each route.
 “Cloud + Local” means the same handler semantics on both; “Cloud only” / “Local only” mean the other side returns 501 (with a not_available_on_cloud / not_available_locally error code) or 404.

 EndpointMethodWhereDescription